tldr-pages/tldr/COMMUNITY-ROLES.md

 1. Open an issue with the following message template (edit it as appropriate):

    ```
    Hi, @username!
-You've been an active tldr-pages org member for over 6 months.
+You've been an active tldr-pages organization member for over 6 months.
    Thanks for sticking around this far and helping out!
    According to [COMMUNITY-ROLES.md](https://github.com/tldr-pages/tldr/blob/master/COMMUNITY-ROLES.md), you're now eligible for becoming an owner in the organization.